lmguzman/dissertation/README.md

 This repo contains the Tex, Bib, and Sty files for my PhD dissertation (University of Idaho, March 2015).

 This dissertation contains five chapters and an introduction.
-All of these are published or submitted elsewhere (see chapter titles for references).
+All of these are published elsewhere (see chapters for references).